World leaders fine-tune sanctions meant to punish Russia

 The European Union Aviation Safety Agency, meanwhile, extended to 200 nautical miles the airspace it considers risky, and warned of “the threat of missile launches to and from Ukraine.”

-Protests by Ukrainians and their supporters were held Friday in Taiwan, Mongolia and Australia.
+Protests by Ukrainians and their supporters were held Friday in Taiwan, Mongolia, Australia and elsewhere.
 Public buildings, sports stadiums and landmarks in the Australian city of Melbourne were illuminated in Ukraine’s national colors of blue and yellow.

 Japan’s new sanctions follow an earlier set of measures that include the suspension of distributing and issuing new Russian government bonds in Japan — a move aimed at cutting funding for Russia’s military — a trade ban with two Ukrainian separatist regions and the freezing of their assets and visas.